 We go to sleep in a small field on the cliff, the view is wonderful, above the mussel farms, but the mosquitoes are killers, looks like they saw no human there for a while.

 After a good sleep we salute the island and take the ferry of 11:30 am.
 The fishermen and the wives are fixing nets, there’s a great silence and everything looks out of a movie, stuck in a timeless moment.

 In the waiting room, there is WiFi and I take this opportunity to try to update the blog.
 In Korea, the free WiFi is really everywhere.
 The guy who offered us dinner last night is back this morning with juice and cookies!

 2 – Saengil do and Geumgok Beach

-Arrived at the other end of the island we find that the ferry is at 4pm, we have three hours to lose and wait in the gazebo next to the ticket office.
-There it comes a little old lady all mad that speaks a lot and smiles a lot.
-Then she goes to buy the Soju and soy milk.
-She was a really nice old lady.
+Arrived at the other end of the island we find that the ferry is at 4 pm, we have three hours to lose and wait in the gazebo next to the ticket office.
+There she comes, a little old lady all mad that speaks a lot and smiles a lot.
+She goes to buy the Soju and soy milk.
+A really nice old lady.

 3 – Geumil Do

 Upon awakening the weather has improved a lot, the storm is over.
 So we have time to realized we just slept beside another beautiful beach, Geumilmyeongsa Beach.
 Also this one is deserted, wide, long and backed by pine trees.
 There are many shells in the sand. (find more information about Geoumildo here)

 We wander in search of the port, the next ferry to get back to the main-land is at 2:30 pm.